AllayMC/StateUpdater/README.md

 # StateUpdater

-Extracted block state mappings from the Minecraft: Bedrock Edition used to update versioned NBT tags found in LevelDB worlds to the latest version.
+Extracted state mappings from the Minecraft: Bedrock Edition used to update state NBT tags to the latest version.

+All updaters auto-generated!

 ### Usage